Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 **TODO:** How does the job test factor into the E2E Stream latency?

 **RESPONSE:** The job tester will not be part of E2E latency score.
 This could be a future enhancement, but the job tester will NOT publish to Streamr.
+We must however be able to determine which metrics produced by the network came from a test job vs a real job.

 #### E2E Stream Latency — **Does Not Exist**